-Crop insurance in America can trace it roots all the way back to 1880, when private insurance companies first sold policies to protect farmers against the effects of hail storms.
+Crop insurance in America can trace it roots all the way back to 1880, when private insurance companies first sold policies to protect farmers against the effects of hailstorms.
 These Crop-Hail policies are still sold today by crop insurance companies and are regulated by individual state insurance departments.
-In 2020, farmers spent almost $1 billion on Crop-Hail insurance to protect $35 billion worth of crops.
+In 2022, farmers spent just almost $1.4 billion on Crop-Hail insurance to protect $46 billion worth of crops.

-In addition, farmers may also purchase Federal crop insurance which provides a suite of varying risk management tools that protect farmers and ranchers against the loss of their crops due to natural disasters such as drought, freeze, flood, fire, insect, disease and wildlife, or a loss of revenue due to a decline in price.
+In addition, farmers may also purchase Federal crop insurance which provides a suite of alternative risk management tools that protect farmers and ranchers against the loss of their crops due to natural disasters such as drought, freeze, flood, fire, insect, disease and wildlife, or a loss of revenue due to a decline in price.
 Federal crop insurance is sold and serviced by private-sector crop insurance companies and agents, while being regulated by the Federal government.

 The Federal crop insurance program was modified and improved to provide timely financial assistance to farmers when they need it most, while reducing taxpayer risk exposure.
 Today, Federal crop insurance is the cornerstone of U.S. farm policy and the safety net for America’s farmers.